T of C

 Conclusion

-To sum up, one could make a good argument that the metal string qin is sufficiently different that it should have its own name: with the addition of metal strings the qin is no longer an old qin (guqin), but a new qin (xinqin).
-However, such a radical change should not really be necessary.
 To compare the situation with that of the Western guitar, there are major differences between the guitars used for classical music, folk music and rock music.
 Guitars can be described as electric guitars, steel-string guitars, nylon-string guitars and so forth, but they are still guitars.
 The important thing here is being aware of the differences caused by strings and by the subsequent related changes both to the structure of the instruments and to the playing methods.
-When this happens people will naturally wish to know whether someone is going to play a steel string guqin (gangsixian guqin) or a silk string guqin (sixian guqin).21
+When this happens people will naturally wish to know whether the seven-string qin about to be heard or discussed has nylon-metal strings ("gangsixian qin"), composite strings ("fuhexian qin"), or silk strings (sixian guqin: the "real" guqin).57

 Preserving the old helps give a more solid base to the new.
 It also allows more variety: the more the better.